 CIDR blocks and IP addresses

 VPCs support both IPv4 and IPv6.
 By default, VPCs use IPv4.
 You can enable IPv6 based on your business requirements.
-For more information, see Enable IPv6 for a VPC and Enable an IPv6 CIDR block for a VPC network.
+For more information, see Enable IPv6 for a VPC.

 VPCs support the dual-stack mode.
 In dual-stack mode, resources in a VPC can communicate through both IPv4 and IPv6 addresses.
 IPv4 and IPv6 addresses are independent of each other.
 Therefore, you must configure routes and security groups for both IPv4 and IPv6 addresses.